Eddy265/ecommerce_dbt_project/README.md

 # ecommerce_dbt_project
-data transformation on the ecommerce snowflake db using dbt
+A WIP data processing on the ecommerce db using dbt